MrRacoon/lifx-client/README.md

   -l, --lab=ARG        select bulb(s) by label
-  -g, --grp=ARG        select bulb(s) by group name -p, --loc=ARG        select bulb(s) by location name
-      --dur=ARG        duration to make the change
+  -g, --grp=ARG        select bulb(s) by group name -p, --loc=ARG        select bulb(s) by location name -d, --dur=ARG        duration to make the change
-  -s, --status         show the status of the lights
-      --logFile=ARG    specify a log file to use (default: /tmp/lifx-cli.log) -h, --help           display this help
+  -s, --status         show the status of the lights -o, --logFile=ARG    specify a log file to use (default: /tmp/lifx-cli.log) -h, --help           display this help
   -v, --verbose        Log out verbose messages to the screen